 Ted administers Desert’s integrated project database, containing information from over 20 years of fieldwork.
 He also develops and supports desktop, mobile, and web applications for entering, managing, querying, and reporting field and analytical data and digital media and does general IT support.
 Previously, Mr. Oliver conducted archaeological fieldwork for nearly 10 years in the northern plains, Four Corners region, and across Arizona.

-Emilee edits, designs, and coordinates production of the Anthropological Papers and Technical Reports series for Desert Archaeology.
+Emilee edits, designs, and produces the Project Report series, the Technical Report series, and Anthropological Papers for Desert Archaeology.
 She also formats brochures, exhibits, newsletters, and posters.
 Emilee has conducted archaeological and paleontological fieldwork throughout Arizona, Nevada, Utah, and South Dakota.
-In her spare time, she works as a soccer referee for both adult and youth leagues.
+She is the editor of Glyphs, the monthly newsletter of the Arizona Archaeological and Historical Society.
+In her spare time, Emilee works as a soccer referee for both adult and youth leagues.

 Jody Dito | Office Manager | Tucson

 B.A., Creative Writing, Anthropology minor, 1996, University of Arizona | With Desert since 2018

 Jody began her career working as a bookstore employee, quickly graduating to administrative roles due to her eye for detail and perverse love of paperwork.
 She has over 20 years’ experience in office management, bookkeeping, human resources, and payroll administration.
 As Office Manager at Desert, Jody oversees accounting, human resources, facilities, and a variety of other administrative tasks.
 Outside of work, she writes poetry and picks up weird facts about critters – sometimes the two activities intersect.
 She is happiest when she gets to play outside.

 Karina Casey | Office Assistant | Tucson

 B.A., Linguistics, 2019, University of Arizona | With Desert since 2020